1762 (12th August)

 1795 (8th April)

 George married Caroline of Brunswick at the Chapel Royal, St James’s Palace, London.
 The couple disliked each other on sight but went through with the marriage.
+Some sources state that George was drunk during the service and drank even more at the reception afterwards.

 George continued his relationship with Frances Villiers, Countess of Jersey.